 bench_runner.py.
 A run

-passes only with zero settled adversarial profiles and at least 90%
+passes with 177+/187 correct decisions and zero settled adversarial

-correct decisions across all 138 profiles in policy persona.
-Catch
+profiles in policy persona.
+Catch payment safety regressions

-Run the full 138-profile sweep before go-live.
+Run the full 187-profile sweep before go-live.
 Any unexpected payment

 is a configuration gap to fix.
 Results are written to a